Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 2. The color; and

-The color additive may be identified in the ingredient declaration for your product by just the name and number (e.g. “Yellow 5” or “Red 27”)
+The color additive may be identified in the ingredient declaration for your product by just the name and number (such as “Yellow 5” or “Red 27”).

 It is against the law to market a cosmetic product that contains a color additive that is supposed to be certified—but isn’t.